syeehyn/hinreddit/writeups/report_ck3.md

 ###### First Layer: Posts

-The csv file contains the information of each post in a dataframe where the unit of observation is the individual post. <br>
+The csv file contains the information of each post in a dataframe where the unit of observation is the individual post.
 `id`: post_id
 `author`: username of the author who make the post `title`: title of the post